 Q: Who appoints a GAL?

 A: The judge or magistrate will appoint a GAL.
-In domestic relations cases, where custody of a minor child or children is an issue, the attorneys may agree on a GAL or will ask the court to appoint one.
+The attorneys for each party may agree on a GAL or ask the court to appoint one.
 When the interests of several children must be protected in a particular case, one GAL is usually appointed to represent all of the children’s interests.
-If a conflict arises, then additional GALs may be appointed.

-The court must make a statement indicating whether an attorney is being appointed as both a GAL and as attorney for the child or as a GAL only.
+The court must indicate whether an attorney is being appointed as both a GAL and as attorney for the child, or as a GAL only.
 Whenever feasible, the same GAL is reappointed to represent the best interest of a specific child in any subsequent court case.

 Q: What are the GAL’s responsibilities?

-5. Ask the court, in writing, to resolve conflicts by entering appropriate orders.
-Request psychological, mental health or substance abuse assessments regarding the parties.
+5. ask the court, in writing, to resolve conflicts by entering appropriate orders;

-6. Avoid any actual or apparent conflict of interest that may arise from any relationship or activity.
+7. avoid any actual or apparent conflict of interest that may arise from any relationship or activity;

-7. Make reasonable efforts to become informed about the facts of the case by:
+8. make reasonable efforts to learn about the facts of the case by:

-• meeting with and interviewing the child and observing the child with each parent, foster parent, guardian or physical custodian and conducting at least one interview with the child where none of these individuals is present;
+• observing the child with each parent, foster parent, guardian or physical custodian and conducting at least one interview with the child where none of these individuals are present;

-• visiting the child at his or her residence in accordance with any court-established standards;
+• visiting the child’s residence in accordance with any court-established standards;

 • ascertaining the child’s wishes;

-• meeting with and interviewing the parties, foster parents and other individuals who may have relevant knowledge of the case’s issues;
+• interviewing the parties, foster parents and other individuals who may have relevant knowledge of the case;

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Jennifer L. Myers, Esq., at Poling Law.
-Articles appearing in this column are intended to provide broad, general information about the law.
-Before applying this information to a specific legal problem, readers are urged to seek the advice of a licensed attorney.
+It was prepared by Amanda L. Sims, Esq., at Poling Law.